Tell us about what you do?

 Taking quite a big step into the unknown to go and start a new path in a new industry, without knowing where it would end up.
 I didn’t even know what the job roles were, and I didn’t know that you could still be useful without having a university graduate level of knowledge.
 Having the patience to deal with times where you don’t progress as quickly as you’d like (working unpaid is quite strange when you’re used to supporting yourself!
 But it makes it even more satisfying when you get your first proper paycheque in a new field).

-A REWIND project for Holoride and Universal Pictures that Jack worked on
+A MAGNOPUS project for Holoride and Universal Pictures that Jack worked on

 What do you love most about what you do now?